IoT-Hacking-101/website/content/iot-frameworks/enisa-iot.md

 +++
 title = "ENISA IoT Framework"
-description = ""
-weight = 2
+description = "Delve into the intricacies of the ENISA IoT Framework, understanding its unique provisions for security and data protection." weight = 2
 +++

 {{< lead >}}
-This ENISA study defines guidelines for securing the supply chain for IoT.
+ENISA IoT Framework: An In-depth Analysis and Comprehensive Guide.
 {{< /lead >}}